-WWE News: WWE Teases Five Huge Brand Trades – Brock Lesnar For John Cena
+WWE News: WWE Teases Five Huge Brand Trades – Brock Lesnar for John Cena

 The other moves also keep another reunion from happening and that is The Shield.
 Fans have hoped for the longest time that they will come back together, but being on different brands has put a huge obstacle in their way.

 If Dean Ambrose would be moved to Raw, all three former members of The Shield would be in one place.
-That would be until Seth Rollins was traded away as editors would like to see.
+That would be, until Seth Rollins was traded away as editors would like to see.

 WrestleMania 33 needs to arrive and pass by before any big roster moves or trades are going to happen because WWE doesn’t want to mess with things as they are now.
 Once that huge pay-per-view is over, it is very likely that the trades will start taking place and shaking up things a bit.
 Now, if huge moves such as The New Day for American Alpha or John Cena for Brock Lesnar end up taking place is another story, but anything is possible.